Someone hit my parked car. What do I do?

 There are three basic steps you'll want to take after you discover someone has hit your parked car:

-An officer will document the incident and create an official accident report, which you will typically need to have when filing your claim with your insurance company, says the Insurance Information Institute (III).
-Be sure to ask for a copy of the accident report and the name and badge number of the officer assisting you, the III says.
+According to the Insurance Information Institute (III), an officer will document the incident and create an official accident report, which you will typically need to have when filing your claim with your insurance company.
+Be sure to ask for a copy of the accident report and the name and badge number of the officer assisting you.

-Gather as much information about the accident and damage as possible, states the III.
+The III recommends gathering as much information about the accident and damage as possible.
 This should include the location, general time of day and the weather conditions.
 If it is safe to do so, the National Association of Insurance Commissioners suggests taking pictures of damage to your vehicle, landmarks or signage that identify the location and any other damage at the scene, such as debris or tire marks.

 If the driver who hit your parked car left a note, you should share the information they provided with both the police and your insurer.
 Typically, your insurance company will work with the other driver's insurer to settle the claim appropriately.